 Here’s a preview of a new free video series that will teach you how to use the pressure cooker!

 Get expert tips, advice, and guidance on making pressure cooker recipes.
 We’re not going to leave you to fend for yourselves – this series also includes hand-holding and ongoing support directly from expert cooks in our forums and Laura Pazzaglia – founder of the hipcooking.com website, cookbook author, and pressure cooker manufacturer consultant.

 If you’re not already subscribed to the newsletter, do so now so you don’t miss a single lesson!

-Each episode in the series has detailed explanations and demonstrations on how to use the pressure cooker, tips on what to do and a delicious, recipe (or two)!
+Each episode in the series has detailed explanations and demonstrations on how to use the pressure cooker, how things work and a delicious, recipe (or two) with more tips!
 Included, too, are a written episode summaries (go your own speed), articles with more details (delve deeper) and downloadable materials to use as you wish*- teach someone else to pressure cook!

-The entire series will be ten episodes long including the series preview, above.
+The entire series is nine episodes long including the series preview, above.
 Though we may add more episodes based on viewer requests and feedback.
 Here’s what we’ve rolled out so far…

 - Getting Acquainted – learning all the parts of the pressure cooker, safety systems, how it works and doing a hot water test.